 Identifying a molt can be difficult, depending on what stage of the cycle it’s experiencing.
 Body feathers are overlapped, and neighboring feathers can disguise bare patches.

-- Depending on the amount of feathers shed, a parrot may look scruffy or as if it’s not grooming.
+- Depending on the number of feathers shed, a parrot may look scruffy or as if it’s not grooming.

-- If a parrot has patterns on its feathers, they may appear indistinct or incomplete.
+- If a parrot has patterns on its feathers, it may appear indistinct or incomplete.

 - Primary and tail feathers that are molting will be obvious because they leave a larger gap once they’ve been shed.

 A close inspection may allow you to discern new feathers from old ones.

 - As feathers age, they can dull in color and lose part of their healthy gloss.

 - The tips and edges may be somewhat frayed or bent.